heldinz/flashcard-helper/README.md

-# Greek Flashcard Helper
+# Flashcard Helper

+> [!IMPORTANT]
+> Services are currently hardcoded to Greek (el).

-A basic web application to help with learning Greek words by providing quick access to various vocabulary learning resources.
+A basic web application to help with learning words by providing quick access to various vocabulary learning resources.

 Designed for use with Anki and the Fluent Forever approach described in the blog post [Simple Word Flashcards](https://blog.fluent-forever.com/simple-word-flashcards/).